Opinion Piece on South Africa Border Management

 Risk profiling – a safer, more efficient approach to border control

-Looking back over the last couple of years, South Africa has attracted the interest of several high-profile events, the most prominent being the 2010 Soccer World Cup and, more recently, the 2013 BRICS Summit and World Economic Forum Africa 2013.
+By: Lindiwe Mkhize - Looking back over the last couple of years, South Africa has attracted the interest of several high-profile events, the most prominent being the 2010 Soccer World Cup and, more recently, the 2013 BRICS Summit and World Economic Forum Africa 2013.

 These are certainly coups for our country that brings with it great long and short terms financial benefits, greater interest as a destination of choice for business and leisure tourism, greater national pride in hosting a successful event and many more.